switz/FrenchPress.sugar/README.markdown

 * To run use Actions->Javascript menu or press `Control + Alt + Arrow Up`

-* This will not fix
+* This will not fix syntactically incorrect documents

 * This is beta software, please backup your code in advance.
 You may _undo_ the action by pressing `command+z` (or Edit->Undo)